jitsi/jitsi-meet/doc/API.md

 Note: This method is implemented only for the local tracks.

-7. start() - start sending the track to the other participants in the conference.

-Note: This method is implemented only for the local tracks.

-8. getId() - returns unique string for the track.
+7. getId() - returns unique string for the track.

 Getting Started